 While you won’t be able to fit large bouquets in the mouth of these jugs, they make charming holders for daffodils, peonies and other fragrant blossoms.

-Item 4: A Stoneware Water Pitcher
+Item 4: Fill a Stoneware Water Pitcher with Flowers

 Have you ever coveted kitchen items before?